Skip to content

 Axionlog Listed by qilin Ransomware Group

-On June 29, 2026, the ransomware group Qilin added Axionlog to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On June 29, 2026, the ransomware group Qilin added Axionlog to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that Qilin claims to have stolen internal documents from Axionlog, though the exact number of people affected remains unknown.
 The data exposed consists of internal files rather than a structured database of customer records.
 No specific samples have been publicly detailed beyond the group’s assertion of successful exfiltration.
 The listing appeared on the Qilin leak site, which is routinely monitored by researchers tracking ransomware activity.